uspki/policies/certificate-policy.md

 Prior to submitting a CPS, the CA shall commission a compliance analysis study culminating in a written report that provides a summary of areas in which the CPS may not or does not comply with this CP.
 The compliance analysis shall be performed by an independent party.
 The CA shall resolve these discrepancies prior to submitting the CPS to the Policy Authority.
 The CA shall have an approved CPS and meet all CP and CPS requirements prior to commencing operations.

+## 1.6 Definitions and Acronyms

+### 1.6.1 Definitions
+Capitalized terms used in this CP shall have the meanings defined in Appendix A.

+### 1.6.2 Acronyms
+See Appendix B for a complete list of acronyms and abbreviations used in this CP.

+### 1.6.3 References
+See Appendix C for a complete list of standards referenced in this CP.

 ### 1.6.4 Conventions
-The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in these Requirements shall be interpreted in accordance with RFC 2119.
+The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this CP shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES